MicrosoftDocs/win32/desktop-src/wpd_sdk/wpd-resource-default.md

 ---
-Description: 'Specifies the whole file behind the object.
-It is also a way of referring to any resource type, including those not covered by other Windows Portable Devices resource types, such as a custom object type.' ms.assetid: 'e534ea86-4932-45c7-87e7-03926202fa7e'
+Description: Specifies the whole file behind the object.
+It is also a way of referring to any resource type, including those not covered by other Windows Portable Devices resource types, such as a custom object type. ms.assetid: e534ea86-4932-45c7-87e7-03926202fa7e
-title: 'WPD\_RESOURCE\_DEFAULT'
+title: WPD\_RESOURCE\_DEFAULT
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WPD\_RESOURCE\_DEFAULT